Bar-Dev/Greenway/README.md

 * to make sure the user has good experience on mobile devices as the website will be used on the go.
 * to get user feedback on different aspects of the site.
 * to provide local opportunities for businesses.
-* to provide easy naviagtion for customers to find local businesses and Amenities.
+* to provide easy navigation for customers to find local businesses and Amenities.

 ### Design